Nepiki/Guides/Final-Fantasy-IV-(J)-(SNES).md

 The following is a breakdown of the order of achievements based on my personal playthrough.
 Note that your mileage may vary due to the path you may desire to take, such as getting Odin before going to the Moon.

 Each section is grouped under story achievements and hidden under a dropdown to avoid spoilers.
 If you want to see the achievements, **click on the arrow** next to each section to reveal the table.
+The dropdown names have the number of achievements in the section so that you can see at a glance about how many achievements you should have by the end of a section, if you were to follow my guide to the letter.
 I have call outs to sections where a grind may be appropriate for the three grind achievements.
 If you want to see the entire thing, [click here!](Final-Fantasy-IV-Roadmap)

 :no_entry: **MINOR SPOILER SECTION** :no_entry:
 <br>The tables only reveal when achievements can be earned and possibly missed.
 No strategies on earning the achievements are provided here, just the order I earned them in.

 <details>
-<summary>The Departure ➡ A Heart's Resolve</summary>
+<summary>The Departure ➡ A Heart's Resolve <b>(7/130)</b></summary>

 **Grind alert!** Goblins in the overworld very rarely drop their eponymous summon.
 The only other Goblin type that drops the summon is in the Lunar Subterrane with the same drop rate.